-Policy LU-1-f calls for coordination with Fresno County Land Use Planning and to seek a Memorandum of Understanding (MOU) with the County of Fresno to prohibit development inconsistent with the General Plan on unincorporated land within the City's SOI.
+Policy LU-1-f calls for coordination with Fresno County Land Use Planning and to seek an MOU with the County of Fresno to prohibit development inconsistent with the General Plan on unincorporated land within the City's SOI.

 The Strategic Sequencing of Development policies included within the Implementation Element of the Fresno General Plan state that the City will focus on infill development as well as new development within Growth Area 1 (as depicted in Figure IM-2: Sequencing of Development of the General Plan) based on planned infrastructure expansion, public service capacity, and fiscal considerations.